OpenVoiceOS/community-docs/docs/install_raspbian.md

 From here you must choose one of two methods:

-#### Method 1: Tried, tested, and reliable, but not a headless install
+#### Method 1: Tried, tested, and reliable, Pi needs a monitor to complete the install

 Here we use the Raspberry Pi Imager to write your media **without selecting any Advanced Options**.